pkp/pkp-docs/dev/documentation/en/architecture-entities.md

 #### `validation`

 Assign this attribute to properties that should be validated before being saved to the database.
 We do not support json-schema's standard validation rules.
+See [Validation](./utilities-validation).

 #### `multilingual`